MDAnalysis/MDAnalysis.github.io/_posts/2022-08-22-mdakits-intro.md

 ---

 As part of our [CZI EOSS 4 grant]({% post_url 2021-08-31-CZI-EOSS4 %})
-we announced the **MDAKits ecosystem**.
-In this post we want to make our plans more concrete and solicit feedback from the community.
+we announced our plans to create an **MDAKit ecosystem**.
+With this post we aim to make our plans more concrete and solicit feedback from the community.

-We produced a *White Paper* named **MDAKits: Supporting and promoting the development of community packages leveraging the MDAnalysis library [v0.1.0]**, available as a PDF at DOI [10.6084/m9.figshare.20520726.v1][] where you can read the details that go beyond the outline provided in this post.
+Beyond the outline provided here, the complete details of our plans can be found in our *white paper* named **MDAKits: Supporting and promoting the development of community packages leveraging the MDAnalysis library [v0.1.0]**, available as a PDF at DOI [10.6084/m9.figshare.20520726.v1][].

 ## What is an MDAKit?

-An MDAKit is a package containing code based on MDAnalysis that solves a specific scientific problems or in some form enhances the MDAnalysis core library.
+MDAKits are standalone packages containing code using MDAnalysis components that solves a specific scientific problems or in some form enhances the functionality of MDAnalysis core library.
 An MDAKit can be written by anyone and hosted anywhere.